-- 7.7.16 Where a student has been permitted to retake a graded module, the module grade shall be calculated entirely from new component grades achieved at the point of reassessment. - 7.7.17 A student who has passed a module shall not be permitted any further opportunity to be reassessed in any of the module's components of assessment or to retake the module, subject to the provisions of Regulation 7.7.18. - 7.7.18 A student registered on a programme for which there is a higher threshold pass requirement for progression from level 3 to a route at level 4 and who has not achieved the specified level 3 pass requirement shall be permitted to be reassessed for each marked component where a mark lower than the attainment mark was achieved (including where the module has been passed) and each graded component that was failed, or to retake the module.
+- 7.7.16 Where a student has been permitted to retake a graded module, the module grade shall be calculated entirely from new component grades achieved at the point of reassessment. - 7.7.17 Where a student on the Pre-Registration Nursing Programmes (Undergraduate/Masters) has been permitted to retake a module which comprises a practice component (graded pass / fail), there is no requirement for the student to repeat the practice component if this has already been passed and the mark awarded for the retaken module will comprise the original practice component mark/grade. - 7.7.18 A student who has passed a module shall not be permitted any further opportunity to be reassessed in any of the module's components of assessment or to retake the module, subject to the provisions of Regulation 7.7.19. - 7.7.19 A student registered on a programme for which there is a higher threshold pass requirement for progression from level 3 to a route at level 4 and who has not achieved the specified level 3 pass requirement shall be permitted to be reassessed for each marked component where a mark lower than the attainment mark was achieved (including where the module has been passed) and each graded component that was failed, or to retake the module.
 For the purposes of progression, the module mark after reassessment or retaking shall not be capped and a weighted average of the module marks achieved following reassessment or retaking the module(s) shall be used to calculate the student's attainment mark.
 Where a student has been reassessed or has retaken a module, the Student Information System shall record the student's capped mark after reassessment or retake.
+For the purposes of progression, a module mark shall not be capped after late submission of work and a weighted average of the original module marks achieved shall be used to calculate the student's attainment mark.
+The Student Information System shall record the student's capped mark as stipulated within the late submission regulations 7.2.